kcurry11/urban-garbanzo/x_team_rules.md

 ## How will will communicate difficulties with a task assigned to us
+We will use a groupchat to communicate minor difficulties, and if a meeting in person is required for the task, we will use the groupchat to coordinate a meeting place / time.

 ## How we will back up each other to ensure that deadlines are not missed